 Hostel Stories: Toward a Richer Narrative of the Lived Experiences of Migrants - ARC Linkage Project

 The Ethos and Effects of Data Sharing Rules: Examining the History of the 'Bermuda Principles' and Their Impact on US 21st Century Science - US Studies Centre Grant

 What Shall We Have for Tea?
 Toward a New Discourse of Food Ethics in Contemporary Australia - ARC Discovery Project

 |Ankeny R||Australian Research Council||AUD

-Rachel teaches in the undergraduate program in history and provides an upper-level course on Food and Drink in World History.
-She convened the Faculty's new Small-Group Discovery Experience (SGDE) core course, "The Enquiring Mind," in semester 2, 2014.
-She also supervises Faculty internships, summer scholarships, and honours theses.
-She is a member of the Commonwealth's Tertiary Education Quality and and Standards Agency (TEQSA) Register of Experts, and has assessed curriculum proposals in Australia and New Zealand.
+Rachel has taught courses in the undergraduate program in history including on Global Food History and the History of Science, Medicine, and Technology.
+She also supervises Higher Degree Research students, internships, summer scholarships, and honours theses.
+She is a member of the Commonwealth's Tertiary Education Quality and and Standards Agency (TEQSA) Register of Experts and has assessed curriculum proposals in Australia and New Zealand.

 Current Higher Degree by Research Supervision (University of Adelaide)